lab-cosmo/chemiscope/docs/src/manual/input.rst

         //
         // Each value inside the settings group is optional "settings": {
-            // Visualisation display mode, either per atoms or per structure.
+            // Visualization display mode, either per local environments or per structure.
-            // It is supported in default and structure visualisers; atom visualiser uses "atom" display mode par default.
+            // Supported in default and structure visualizers; atom visualizer uses the "atom" mode by default.
-            // To use "atom" mode make sure the environments are provided.
+            // To use "atom" mode, ensure that the environments are provided.
             "mode": "atom" | "structure",
             // settings related to the map
             "map": {